The TextBox report item is used to display text on a report. This screenshot shows two TextBox report items.

 By default, TextBox items are a set size.
 If you want to allow a TextBox to expand vertically based on its contents, set the CanGrow property to True (default value).
 If you want to allow a TextBox to shrink based on its contents set the CanShrink property to True (default value is False).
 The TextBox would always grow to accomodate the first line of text even when CanGrow is False.

-You can use the Angle property to change the text orientation in a TextBox.
-Orienting TextBoxes can help you create more readable reports, support locale-specific text orientation, fit more columns on a printed report that has fixed page size, and create reports with better graphical appeal.
-The measurement of the text starts from the top left angle of the TextBox item and when finished, the text is centered.
-This might produce undesired wrapping of text that otherwise would fit, when centered in the TextBox.
-To avoid that you can insert new lines at the beggining of the text/expression:
+You can use the Angle property to change the text orientation in a TextBox item.
+This can help you create more readable reports, support locale-specific text orientation, fit more columns on a printed report that has fixed page size, and create reports with a better graphical appeal.
+The layout of the tilted text starts from the very corner of the item's client rectangle and fits the text until finished.
+This produces short initial text lines which can be avoided if desired by adding some empty lines at the beginning of the text/expression:

 Before you apply a format, you should consider the following: